 1. When to break into a new market

-It is a safe bet that you do not want to break into a new market without firstly establishing yourself in your current market.
+It is a safe bet that you do not want to break into a new market without first establishing yourself in your current market.
 Ensure you have found market product fit (MPF) before jumping into a new market.

 We like to define this as:

-- your solution is solving a genuine problem
+- Your solution is solving a genuine problem

-- your SaaS solution is being used regularly by your current customer basis
+- Your SaaS solution is being used regularly by your current customer basis

 Use a tool like Ansoff's Matrix and decide on how you would like your growth strategy to go forward.
 Set quarterly OKRs/ KPIs from the results so that they support your new SaaS go-to-market strategy and help it get off the ground.

-2. Capitalizese on what you already know
+2. Capitalize on what you already know

 As portrayed in the B2B Marketing Snacks Episode 6, coming up with a great content strategy for SaaS is a critical piece of the pie.
-It sets the stage for SaaS and provides your audience with the ability to learn about your industry, product and services.
+It sets the stage for SaaS and provides your audience with the ability to learn about your industry, product, and services.

 3. Look at your best marketing campaigns

-Combine the above with replicating your previous best SaaS marketing campaign efforts and this will give you a solid foundation to start running, refining and tweaking your new campaigns as you go on.
+Combine the above with replicating your previous best SaaS marketing campaign efforts and this will give you a solid foundation to start running, refining, and tweaking your new campaigns as you go on.

 4. Trial and error

 Trial and error is a sure way to figure out what will and won’t work.
 As above, replicate what has previously worked for you and trial it.
 If it doesn’t work, then it’s back to the drawing board.
-Create a hypothesis, your hypothesis will contribute to the success rate of this trial campaign.
+Create a hypothesis: your hypothesis will contribute to the success rate of this trial campaign.
 Over time you will begin to see trends.
-Remember testing is paramount as nothing is ever set in stone.
+Remember, testing is paramount as nothing is ever set in stone.
 A/B test, look at the results, improve, and repeat, repeat, repeat and repeat again until you are sure your SaaS strategy is working for you and your prospects in the right way.

-The realities of expanding into a new market
+The realities of new market entry

 Convince your new market of the problem that you are fixing, then do it by nurturing them through each stage of awareness, consideration and finally and most importantly decision.
 Your main mission is to make them through the journey so their consideration of the problem becomes a reality they can solve now by being proactive rather than reactive.
 That problem is not going away any time soon and you are here as their partner, to offer them real competitive advantage.